 “S” is for “Setting and Scheduling”

-The next letter is S, which stands for setting and scheduling.
+The next letter is “S”, which stands for setting and scheduling.
 Setting and scheduling can be hidden influencers that skilled negotiators think about carefully.
-Here at the Omega, speaking loudly in front of the large group of other guests may put the clerk on the defensive and make it much harder for her to change her mind.
+Speaking loudly in front of the large group of other guests may put the clerk on the defensive and make it much harder for her to change her mind.
 Speaking discreetly off to the side may have the opposite effect.
-Similarly, scheduling the conversation for moment when there aren’t so many people around may also help.
+Similarly, scheduling the conversation for moment when there aren’t as many people around may also help.

 “A” is for “Alternatives to Agreement”

-The next letter is A, which stands for alternatives to agreement.
-Understanding what each side can do if there’s no deal is central to gauging how much relative power, or leverage, you have in the negotiation, as well as a key to knowing when to walk away, when to give in, and when to negotiate.
+“A” stands for alternatives to agreement.
+Understanding what each side can do if there’s no deal is central to gauging how much relative power or leverage you have in the negotiation.
+Knowing when to walk away, when to give in, and when to negotiate is key as well.

 Understanding what each side can do if there’s no deal is central to gauging how much relative power, or leverage, you have in the negotiation…

-Recall that it’s wise to list five possible alternatives to agreement that each side has so you don’t miss something.
-Here at the Omega, your alternatives include staying at another hotel without the Omega’s help; complaining to the CEO; staying with relatives; making a stink on the Internet; and, complaining to travel organizations.
+Recall from “O” for options that it’s wise to list five possible alternatives to agreement that each side has so you don’t miss something.
+Here at the Omega, your alternatives include staying at another hotel without the Omega’s help, complaining to the CEO, staying with relatives, making a stink on the Internet, and complaining to travel organizations.

 Learn more: Basics of Distributive Negotiation

 “W” is for “Who”